chenyuxi-pro/aura-ai-chat/README.md

 Welcome to the **Aura AI Chat** monorepo!
 This workspace is orchestrated using `pnpm` workspaces and `TurboRepo`.

-Aura AI Chat allows you to easily drop a powerful, customizable AI assistant into any web application, regardless of the framework you choose.
+Aura AI Chat allows you to easily drop a powerful, customizable AI assistant into any web application, regardless of the framework or the AI provider you choose.

 ## 🎯 Why I built this?